Call Us!

 What is Debt Consolidation?

-Debt consolidation is a debt solution in which a lender consolidates all your debts into one single, monthly payment, at a low-interest rate.
+Debt consolidation is a debt solution in which a lender consolidates all your debts into one single, monthly payment with a low interest rate.
 You borrow a personal loan (debt consolidation loan) to pay off your existing debts, and the lender bases the interest rate on your credit score.
 You’re responsible for making timely payments within an agreed-upon period of time.

 Debt consolidation loans make it easier to pay off your debts since your principal and interest amounts are lower than usual.
 However, debt consolidation loans leave a negative mark on your credit report for a few years.